 With the free trial version of TuneKeep Spotify Music Converter (Windows), each song in Spotify can be converted for 3 minutes at most.
 To experience the full version with amazing features and get lifetime free update, you need to purchase a license key.
 The user guide below will show you how to use TuneKeep Spotify Music Converter clearly.

 How to activate the full version of TuneKeep Spotify Music Converter (Windows)?

 After you have launched TuneKeep Spotify Music Converter (Windows) and got to see the interface, please mind the top right corner where there will be a key icon placed.
 Click the key icon, enter your activation code or simply copy and paste it in the blank area and click "Unlock" to complete the activation.

 Note: If you have connected to Internet but cannot register TuneKeep Spotify Music Converter (Windows), please contact us via email@example.com and we will help you to activate it offline.

 Comprehensive user guide of TuneKeep Spotify Music Converter (Windows)

-Read and follow this comprehensive user guide and you will know how simple and convenient converting your favorite Spotify music into MP3, M4A, WAV and FLAC can be.
+Read and follow this comprehensive user guide and you will know how simple and convenient converting your favorite Spotify music into MP3, M4A, WAV, FLAC or OGG can be.
 After conversion, no matter you want to enjoy converted Spotify music on other devices or use them as background music for video edits, that will be totally free and unlimited.
 TuneKeep Spotify Music Converter can automatically skip audio advertisement when using Spotify Free, and help you break the limitations of the downloaded Ogg files with encryption when using Spotify Premium.

 Step 1: Launch TuneKeep Spotify Music Converter (Windows)